wh-alice/mig_visualstudio/vs/data-tools/how-to--change-the-return-type-of-a-datacontext-method--o-r-designer-.md

 ---
-title: "How to: Change the return type of a DataContext method (O-R Designer) | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Change the return type of a DataContext method (O-R Designer)" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"